LaurentBerder/cheatsheet-translation/fr/cheatsheet-deep-learning.md

 **38. Policy ― A policy π is a function π:S⟶A that maps states to actions.**

-&#10230; Politique ― Une politique π est une fonction π:S⟶A qui lie les états aux actions.
+&#10230; Politique ― Une politique π est une fonction π:S⟶A qui lie les états à des actions.

 <br>